Skip to main content

 Once assigned, roles are visible in your portal's list of all users (at Admin People) and on user profiles (on both the Profile and Roles tabs).

-Step 3 - Assign skills to your Tribal Habits knowledge
+Step 3 - Assign skills to your knowledge in Tribal Habits

 With roles created and assigned, the easiest way for users to attain their required skills is by completing knowledge within your Tribal Habits portal - topics, articles or pathways.
 So your next step is to assign skills to that Tribal Habits knowledge.